Webbie

+Webster Gradney Jr. (born September 6, 1985) also known by his stage name Webbie, is an American rapper.
+Gradney began his rap career in the early 2000s, first appearing on Lil Boosie's albums before releasing his debut album with him, Ghetto Stories.

-Webster Gradney, Jr. (born September 6, 1985) who performs under the mononym Webbie, is an American rapper from Baton Rouge, Louisiana.
-He's been signed to the independent Trill Entertainment label since 2003.
+He has been signed to the independent Trill Entertainment label since 2003.
 In 2005 he came into the hip hop scene with "Gimme That" featuring Bun B. His songs "Bad Bitch" and "Swerve" were featured on Gangsta Musik, his 2003 group album with Lil Boosie, and in the 2005 movie Hustle & Flow.
 Webbie's second album, Savage Life 2, was released in early 2008 with the hit single "Independent" featuring Lil Boosie and Lil Phat.

 Early life

-Webbie was born in Baton Rouge, Louisiana.
-His mother died when he was nine years old so his parental care was split between his father and grandmother.
-Ever since he was five years old, he had been writing rhymes, and throughout his childhood he had become an avid fan of hardcore rap artists including Southern hip hop performers Master P, Eightball & MJG, the Geto Boys, UGK Along With DjTrillReed (Second Cousin).